Data variables

 Div element

-At the Settings of Div, Container, Rows, Colums, Grid elements you can find a Dynamic souces option.
+At the Settings of Div, Container, Rows, Columns, Grid elements you can find a Dynamic sources option.
 Here, you can select any source – such as a specific post, category, or tag.
 Once a source is selected, all elements inside the Div, Container, or other parent element will be able to use variables from that source.

 Post content element

 The Post Content element is a special element, which was created to basically just hold the post’s Content variable.
-You can edit its design through the Gutenberg Style Guide.
+You can edit its design through the Gutenberg Styles.

 Post Content element shown in the Mosaic Editor